 When we first sat down, David walked me through his process as if I was a new client…it was incredible.

-He listened well and focused on determining if he could help, the prospective client, instead of selling them.
+He listened well and focused on determining if he could help the prospective client.

-He also put into place processes and templates to deliver superior work but also allows him to streamline his work and save him time.
+He put in place processes and templates to deliver superior work but also allow him to streamline his work and save time.

-He also focused on building relationships with his clients – sharing a family Christmas card and family update letter.
+He focused on building relationships with his clients – one example is his sending a family Christmas card and family update letter each year.

 Remember the client experience is the foundation to build from to receive referrals from clients.
 But the reputation and buzz you receive for how you treat and work with clients will impact growing your non-client potential referral sources too.

 Focus on Building Relationships with Referral Sources

 As I have said, referrals come from relationships.
 One way to build and strengthen relationships with our referral sources is to show the non-work side of yourself, the personal side.

 With David’s yearly family Christmas card, he sends not only to his clients, but also includes his referral sources.
 David knows sending a personal Christmas card is an easy way to connect and build relationships.
 It kills me that I sometimes have to arm twist my clients into putting a family photo on the card.
 Because remember, people don’t do business with a company and don’t refer a company…we do business with people and we refer people to people.

 You should be looking for ways to connect on a personal level with your referral sources because we do business with and refer people to those we know, like and trust.